Grammarly vs Ginger: Which One is Better For You?

 Grammarly - Rephrase

-Still, Grammarly does not provide a “selective option” to rephrase sentences but if the AI in Grammarly detects any irregular sentences then it will suggest rephrasing.
+Still, Grammarly does not provide a “selective option” to rephrase sentences, but if the AI detects irregular sentences, it will suggest rephrasing.

 In Ginger, you can rephrase any kind of sentence you want within seconds with a click.